 - Computation This assesses your ability to make quick but accurate calculations. - Word Usage Looking at your ability to select pairs of words which fit into a given sentence.
-The test may involve the use of grammar, meaning or spelling. - Verbal Reasoning A test to assess your ability to reason with written information drawn from real world situations.
+The test may involve the use of grammar, meaning or spelling.

 Assessment centre